Lipschitz History, Family Crest & Coats of Arms

 - Siegfried Lipschitz, American politician, Candidate for New York State Assembly from New York County 7th District, 1935

-- Meyer Lipschitz, American Democrat politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1944
+- Meyer Lipschitz, American Democratic Party politician, Alternate Delegate to Democratic National Convention from Massachusetts, 1944

 - Abraham Lipschitz (b.
 1916), South African company director